 - In the slow cooker, add all the ingredients and mix until sugar is dissolved.

-- Cover & cook on high for 2 & ½ to 3 hours or until the rice is cooked and is creamy.
+- Cook on high for 2 & ½ to 3 hours or until the rice is cooked and the liquid is creamy.

 - Serve & Enjoy.

-- The time you cook this for may vary depending on the slow cooker you're using.
-The high setting may be slightly different to the one I used for this recipe.
-If you're unsure keep an eye on it for the first ten minutes and make sure it maintains a light simmer and not a boil.
+- The duration you cook this pudding may vary depending on the slow cooker you are using.
+The high setting may be slightly different from the one I used for this recipe.
+If you are unsure, keep an eye on it for the first ten minutes and make sure it maintains a light simmer and not a boil.

 - If you love your rice puddings to be creamy, then you can try substituting two cups of milk with cream instead.
 This extra cream will result in a much creamier texture but be a slightly bit unhealthier.

 - Rinsing the rice under water helps remove a lot of the excess starch, rids of foreign matter and also just helps for a lovely tasting rice pudding.
-You will also notice it won't go as gluggy if you rinse the rice.
+You will also notice the rice will not clump as much if you rinse it first.